“For me, it just kind of starts with something amusing.” ~Tom Waits

 Mr. Vance went on to produce work both small and large scale.
 His paintings cover a range from portraiture in the traditional Dutch technique to impressionistic landscapes.
 More recently, his paintings have been compared to the work of American artists Edward Hopper and John Singer Sargent.
 His portraits and landscapes are represented in numerous private and corporate collections including Aetna Insurance, Krekow-Jennings, Corinthian Colleges, Experience Music Project, Taproot Theatre Company and the Museum of Glass.

-His larger work has often been seen in a theatrical context with scenic designs for Northwest University (where he was adjunct faculty for 9 years), the Toral Cultural Association in Spain, and at Experience Music Project where he designed Mudgarden, the hugely popular interactive installation for Jim Henson’s Fantastic World.
+His larger work has often been seen in a theatrical context with scenic designs for Northwest University (where he was adjunct faculty for 9 years and taught drawing), the Toral Cultural Association in Spain, and at Experience Music Project where he designed Mudgarden, the hugely popular interactive installation for Jim Henson’s Fantastic World.

 Solo and group shows include Necessity in Seattle’s Pioneer Square, Art Haven, Works Progress and Emancipating Boundaries in Port Townsend among others.